 Moreover, in some cases, two same teeth of the opposite jaw are removed, It’s done to maintain your bite or occlusal relationship and preserve the function of teeth.

 7. Correcting underbite or crossbite

 Sometimes, in case of misalignment of teeth such as underbite or crossbite, it may be necessary to remove a certain tooth.

-An underbite is a condition when lower front teeth and jaw are more forwardly placed than upper teeth and jaw.
+An underbite is a condition when the lower front teeth and jaw are more forwardly placed than the upper teeth and jaw.
 It’s the opposite of the proclination of upper teeth and jaw.